Infidelity: Gender

 Differences in sexual infidelity as a function of gender have been commonly reported.
 The National Health and Social Life Survey found that 4% of married men, 16% of cohabiting men, and 37% of dating men engaged in acts of sexual infidelity in the previous year compared to 1% of married women, 8% of cohabiting women, and 17% of women in dating relationships.
 These differences have been generally thought due to evolutionary pressures that motivate men towards sexual opportunity and women towards commitment to one partner (for reasons such as reproductive success, stability, and social expectations).
 In addition, recent research finds that differences in gender may possibly be explained by other mechanisms including power and sensations seeking.
-For example, one study found that some women in more financially independent and higher positions of power, were also more likely to be more unfaithful to their partners.
+For example, one study found that women in more financially independent and higher positions of power, were also more likely to be more unfaithful to their partners.
 In another study, when the tendency to sensation seek (i.e., engage in risky behaviours) was controlled for, there were no gender differences in the likelihood to being unfaithful.
 These findings suggest there may be various factors that might influence the likelihood of some individuals to engage in extradyadic relationships, and that such factors may account for observed gender differences beyond actual gender and evolutionary pressures associated with each.